amar47shah/amar47shah.github.com/posts/2016-08-06-point-free-part-1.markdown

 "`sum` is a right-fold of addition starting from zero."

-Both define the same function.
-But when we leave out the `xs`, we communicate at a higher level of abstraction.
+When we leave out the `xs`, we communicate at a higher level of abstraction.
 **We are no longer talking about what `sum` does, but what it is:** a fold with certain properties.

+---

 Let's combine these two functions to make a new one: